Traian Bratu: Origins and academic pursuits

 Born in Rășinari, Sibiu County, in the Mărginimea Sibiului area of Transylvania, at the time part of Austria-Hungary, he grew up in a peasant family.
 He attended primary school in his native village, followed by the Hungarian-language state high school in Sibiu.
 Right after finishing high school in 1894, Bratu left for the Romanian Old Kingdom, without emigration papers.
 There, he studied literature at the University of Bucharest and graduated in 1898.
 He then taught German at a gymnasium and a seminary in Râmnicu Vâlcea between 1900 and 1902.

 Bratu's presence was attested in the village of Voineasa, where, in September 1906, he became honorary president of a Reading Club, with publications that encouraged peasants to take an active part in political life.
 After the peasants' revolt of February–March 1907, the authorities clamped down on such activities, and the club was outlawed.
 He finally moved to the National College in Iași.
 There, his subjects were German and Latin, and he remained on the faculty until 1916.
 Subsequently, Bratu specialized in German studies at the University of Berlin from 1902 to 1907, earning a doctorate on the lyric poetry of Friedrich de la Motte Fouqué.
 In October 1907, he was hired as a professor of Germanistics at the University of Iași in Western Moldavia; he would hold this post until his death.
 Initially a lecturer, he rose to associate professor in 1913 and full professor in 1916.
-In 1909, he married Erika Schmidt, who was German-Jewish.
+In 1909, he married Gertrud Schmidt, who was German.

 At first, his academic interest tended toward literature; a volume on German language and literature in Romanian universities appeared in 1908.
 He was very active over the next few years, publishing a study of classical German poetry in 1909 and an analysis of Ernst Zahn's work in 1912.
 Moreover, in 1905, he had written a study of Friedrich Schiller's fragmentary play about Perkin Warbeck.
 He sent a work on the reception of popular German books to a conference at Leipzig University; this would appear in volume form in 1936.
 Later, his interests shifted toward linguistics.
 He finished a study of word order in Low German in 1934, published in Beiträge zur Geschichte der deutschen Sprache und Literatur in mid-1938.
 Karl Kurt Klein, a Transylvanian Saxon, was a collaborator of his at Iași from 1923; together, the two devised a new method for teaching German.